I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 To be honest, I was surprised by the email I received from National Geographic

-the National Geographic production company.
+from National Geographic production company.

 - "SAMURAI SHARKS (working title)" (scheduled to air in June 2026)

-I never imagined that the world-famous TV show National Geographic would take an interest in my work.
+I never imagined that the day would come when a globally renowned program like "National Geographic" would take an interest in my work.

 Why was I chosen?
 My own answer